Tarrant County Inmate Search

 Release or transfer — If no holds remain, the person is released from the county facility; if a hold exists, they may be transferred to the requesting agency.

-Because the Other Agency Active Bookings area can control the outcome, always read both sections on the inmate’s detail page.
-It explains why some individuals do not leave custody immediately even after a bond on a county case is posted.
+Because the Other Agency Active Bookings area can affect the outcome, always read both sections on the inmate’s detail page.
+That can explain why some individuals do not leave custody immediately even after a bond on a county case is posted.

 Align Family Support with Jail Policies

-Use approved deposit methods for commissary and phone accounts; methods are outlined by the Sheriff’s Detention Bureau.
+Use approved deposit methods for commissary and phone accounts.

-Follow correspondence rules to prevent mail rejections and delays.
+Follow correspondence rules to reduce mail rejections and delays.

 Check visitation schedules and arrive early with proper identification.